Spain Embassy in Canada

 • documents relating to a commercial or customs transaction.

-At Document Authentication Canada we work closely with the Spanish Embassy in Canada and Global Affairs Canada to facilitate and expedite the legalization process.
+At Document Authentication Canada we work closely with the Spanish Embassy in Canada and Global Affairs Canada to facilitate and expedite the apostille process.
 Get in touch with our expert team on 1-855-700-5840 for assistance.

 Embassy of Spain in Canada